eliakindelrosario/hcl_training/README.md

     studentName
     StudentMark

-When initializing the class, make sure the data is recieved bt scanner.
+When initializing the class, make sure the data is recieved by scanner.

 Note: You have to check the condition that if somebody input student mark as less than 0 or greater than 100 then your program throws an exeption.
 The execption should be a a user made custom exception.

 ## Exercise 3 - Implement A Program with Exeception Handling

-"Write a java program to handle exception handling mechanism through user-oriented exception handling.
+Write a java program to handle exception handling mechanism through user-oriented exception handling.

 Lets say you deposit $600 in a saving account.
-You then widthdraw $100.
+You then withdraw $100.
 Now you have $500 remaining.
-If you attempt to widthdraw $600, your program should throw an InSufficientBalance Exception."
+If you attempt to widthdraw $600, your program should throw an InSufficientBalance Exception.

 ## Exercise 3.1 - Implement A Program with String Manipulation & Exeception Handling